 Joseph Young, LPC NCC

-In addition to counseling in this practice, Joe is a TF-CBT Family Therapist for KS Consultants.
+In addition to the private counseling services he offers in this practice, Joe is also a TF-CBT Family Therapist for KS Consultants.

 Heidi Mack, LPC

 Heidi is a Licensed Professional Counselor in the state of Pennsylvania.
 She earned her Bachelor of Arts degree in Clinical and Counseling Psychology from Moravian College and her Master of Science degree in Clinical and Counseling Psychology, with a focus on Marriage and Family Counseling, from Chestnut Hill College.